numberscope/backscope/doc/update-frontscope.md

-# How to update frontscope
+# How to update frontscope on the colorado.edu server

 1. Connect to the server: `ssh you@numberscope.colorado.edu`
 2. Change user: `sudo -i -u scope`